METAcraft-KTH/METAcraft-installer/README.md

 Fork of [FabricMC/fabric-installer](https://github.com/FabricMC/fabric-installer).

-## TODO
-- [x] Hardcode Minecraft version and Fabric version and don't allow the user to change it.
-- [x] Use .minecraft_metacraft instead of .minecraft by default
-- [x] Download and install Simple Voice Chat
-- [x] Add status text while downloading mods
-- [x] Fix line break on final text popup.
-- [ ] Close installer after pressing done.
-- [x] Install servers.dat with METAcraft (survival and event)
+## How to update / change Minecraft and mod versions
+Go to the file `installer.properties` and at the top, change the values for the Minecraft version and Fabric loader version.

+Also go to Modrinth and find the new versions of Simple Voice Chat and Sodium.
+Find the Download button for the version, right click and copy link.
+Use that link as the download link.

+To skip a mod (for example if Sodium hasn't updated yet) then just leave it empty.